Dear All,

 Hello Geeta,

-An intrinsically motivated person will work on a solution to a problem because the challenge of finding a solution is provides a sense of pleasure.
+The story basically talks about intrinsic motivation and a positive attitude.
+Intrinsic motivation refers to motivation that comes from inside an individual.
+An intrinsically motivated person will work on a solution to a problem because the challenge of finding a solution provides a sense of pleasure.

 Regards,

-Prof Jayaseelan
+Prof. Jayaseelan

 From India, Bangalore